e Journal of English

 • Support in Research

-Alliance strives to compile research resoruces repository to support researchers.
-MERA appreciate librarians cooperating for this project.
+Magnus Publishing strives to compile research resoruces repository to support researchers.
+We appreciate librarians cooperating for this project.

-Alliance offer student and teacher memberships.
+Journal offer students and teachers internships.
 Online and offline mode of registration is available for those interested to join.

 Who We Are

-Modern English Research Alliance (MERA) is a subject specific scholarly organization promoting research and publication in English literary studies.
+The Context (ISSN 2349-4948) is a subject specific scholarly e-journal promoting research and publication in English literary studies.
 Our mission is to explore the relationship between text and literary meaning.

 What We Do